Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Preliminaries

 \subsection{Two-player adversarial games}

-The adversarial setting we propose can be expressed as a two-player $\gamma$-discounted non-zero-sum Markov Game.
-Instead of learning the policy directly in an adversarial manner, we choose to learn the skills used by the policy in an adversarial manner.
-This game MDP is similar to the previous, with an added variable from the adversary -- a new skill that reduces the average discounted return on a given task.
-Player 1 (Encoder + policy) will try to act as a protagonist and solve the given task at hand, whereas Player 2 (Encoder alone) will serve as an adversary and learn skills that best fool the protagonist.
-Note that while Player 2 acts, the policy network is frozen, and only the embedding network is learned.
-We call our algorithm Adversarial TE-PPO (or ATE-PPO) and describe our model in more detail in Section~\ref{adnet}.
+The adversarial training regime we propose can be modeled as a two-player discounted Markov Game, where the discount factor is represented by $\gamma$.
+In this game, instead of learning the policy directly in an adversarial manner, we focus on learning the skills used by the policy in an adversarial way.
+The Markov Decision Process (MDP) remains the same, with the addition of a skill variable from the adversary that reduces the average discounted reward for a given task.
+Player 1, which consists of the Encoder and the policy network, acts as the protagonist and aims to solve the task.
+On the other hand, Player 2, which is only the Encoder network, serves as the adversary and learns the skills (\textit{"Worst Faithful Embedding"}) that can best deceive the protagonist for the given task.
+During Player 2's turn, the policy network remains frozen, and only the embedding network is trained.
+We call our algorithm \textbf{Adversarial TE-PPO} (or ATE-PPO) and describe our model in more detail in Section~\ref{adnet}.
 A brief overview of our algorithm is presented in Algorithm~\ref{alg:ateppo}.
-Our end-objective function works in the minimax domain as discussed in the subsequent section and differentiates our work from TE-PPO.
-Their work operates in the straightforward RL domain and ours in the adversarial domain (involving fooling the agent and learning efficient skills).
+As discussed in the subsequent section, our end-objective function works in the minimax domain and differentiates our work from TE-PPO.